orbeon/orbeon-forms-doc/form-runner/overview/terminology.md

 This two-level hierarchy allows for easy grouping of forms, and allows using a single instance of Form Builder to host distinct applications.
 See [Multitenancy](../feature/multitenancy.md).

+Application names and form names don't have to be human-readable, although it is generally convenient to make them human-readable.

 Form data is identified by a three-level hierarchy which includes:

 - the __application name/form name__ couple that identifies the form definition